 We have enough factoring methods now that if you try and try to factor a polynomial to no avail, the polynomial is probably prime.

 Back to the question: Which method for factoring will be your BFF?
 Answer: Doesn't matter, as long as you have the right answer.
-If you want to be sure you're right, then check your answers using the distributive property and/or FOIL.
+If you want to be sure you're right, then check your answers using the distributive property.
 This way, you can have multiple BFFs.
 Just don't tell the others.

 Here's our suggested plan of attack when faced with a rogue polynomial: